-Students are encouraged to talk over their concerns or issues with the counselors before they negatively affect the student's academic and/or social learning.
+Students are encouraged to talk over their concerns or issues with the counselors before they negatively affect the student's everyday living.
 Counselors can provide support, understanding, and an emotional outlet for students needing assistance.
 When students seek counseling services with school personnel and share thoughts of harm to self or others, student-counselor confidentiality will be broken to ensure safety.